damianburrin/RocketTrackHeltecTracker/README.md

 - Uses binary mode uBlox protocol from the GPS receiver to simplify onboard processing

+- Runs the GPS receiver at 5Hz fix rate with 1Hz satellite visibility data in the logged stream

+- May log raw pseudo-range and carrier phase data from the GPS receiver for later processing using RTKLib to refine the track through the sky

-- Is configured from a simple web interface served over WiFi
+- Will be configured from a simple web interface served over WiFi

 - Stores configuration in a file stored on the SD Card

 - Optionally uses strong encryption

-- Stores high rate gyro, accelerometer and magnetometer data to the SD card logs
+- Stores high rate gyro, accelerometer and magnetometer data, if available, to the SD card logs

 - Can use a barometric altimeter, BMP180 or BME280 initially, and store and transmit this data